nikakvo/GKI_Kernel_SukiSU/README.md

 Active if `CONFIG_BBG=y` is shown and the dmesg count is non-zero.

 **Ptrace Leak Fix (kernels < 5.16)** — backports the upstream 5.16 hardening fix that closes a `ptrace_message` race (a child's PID briefly visible to other readers before the tracer is notified, or stale after detach).
 Applied on 5.10/5.15; already upstream on 6.1+.
 No `/proc` flag to check — it's an internal timing fix, not a toggle.

+**Unicode Fix** — backports a fix to the kernel's UTF-8 normalization subsystem (`fs/unicode/utf8-norm.c`, used by case-insensitive f2fs/ext4 folders).
+The upstream bug advanced the decode cursor *before* checking whether a decomposition was empty (e.g. a zero-width character), so a crafted filename could make case-insensitive path comparisons behave inconsistently — including the path checks used for root-hiding, hence the "bypass".
+A plain upstream-kernel fix (not KSU/SUSFS-specific).
+No `/proc` flag to check — it's an internal correctness fix, not a toggle.

 ### External hardware